ralna/GALAHAD/doc/Julia/rst-dir/struct_wcp_time_type.rst

 detailed documentation
 ----------------------

-time derived type as a C struct
+time derived type as a Julia structure

 components
 ~~~~~~~~~~